mmoisse/Fung-Keenan2013/R/Fung&Keenan2013-[R].md

 <center>
-Supporting Information S2 for Fung & Keenan (2013): A Description of R functions used to calculate  confidence intervals
+Supporting Webpage 2 for Fung & Keenan (2013): A Description of R functions used to calculate  confidence intervals
 ========================================================

 Tak Fung^1,2 and Kevin Keenan^3